socs-kul/socs-kul.github.io/_exercises/1-c-asm-basics.md

 int y = 10; // Both at once
 ```

-If we want to do something with these variables, we could insert a function.\
+If we want to do something with these variables, we could insert a function.
+Don't worry if you do not understand this part yet, in the next exercise session we will go into more depth on functions.

 Let's look at a very simple program that adds two numbers together:

 ```c